 Some Microsoft services and applications do not support both types of accounts.
 In that case, you may have to pick the ‘personal account’ option despite it being something related to the UW.

-What’s Azure AD External Users or Guests?
+What’s Entra ID External Users or Guests?

 The external user object, by itself, poses no real risk to the university.
 Access controls which allow this external user access to specific resources might pose a risk.
 UW-IT generally doesn’t manage those resource access controls.
 UW-IT does not have the ability to determine whether all the scenarios for which a given external user needs access to UW resources have disappeared.
 In scenarios where the external user account should have tighter controls enforced for access to specific resources, UW-IT would be happy to explore solutions for that.